PratikSavla/text-summarizer/README.md

 # text-summarizer
-Simple Tensorflow implementation of text summarization and abstractive text summarization using nlp
+Simple Tensorflow implementation of text summarization and abstractive text summarization using nltk library.

 ## Model
 Encoder-Decoder model with attention mechanism.